 This function is applied when cryptographically protected 5G radio bearers are established and when a key change on-the-fly is performed.

+As N5CW devices do not support NAS over non-3GPP access, the Uplink NAS COUNT shall be set to 0 for KTWIF key generation, see clause 7A.2.4.